visitbethel/docker-enabler/FAQs.md

 ####FAQ4.
 When a Silver Fabric component restarts or crashes, what happens to the underlying Docker container it manages?####

 The underlying Docker container if previously provisioned is removed completely.
 We do not want to leave a possibly corrupted container hanging around, since its much easier to spin a new one up quicker.

+####FAQ5.
+What kind of runtime context variable information should I export for a Docker container when its started by a Silver Fabric component?####

+Recommended are portable abstractions like configurational parameters, public ports, login infos, URLs, operational parameters, etc.
+Not recommended are `host-to-container volume mappings`, hardware devices since you can't be sure that the all interacting Docker containers are constrained to run on the same `Docker host`.